AdamJonR/polyglot/README.md

 # Polyglot

-Polyglot is a command line tool that automatically parses DSLs that have been implemented with Dialect, a recursive-descent parser for Domain Specific Languages (DSLs) that is implemented using Go and facilitates parsing through use of Parsing Expression Grammars (PEGs).
+Polyglot is a command line tool that automatically parses embedded DSLs that have been implemented with Dialect, a recursive-descent parser for Domain Specific Languages (DSLs) that is implemented using Go and facilitates parsing through use of Parsing Expression Grammars (PEGs).

+## Motivation

+Providing the ability to embed multiple DSLs in files containing other code allows you to use the best tool for the job.
+When you can benefit from the clarity and brevity of a DSL, using Polyglot you can embed the DSL(s) and use it alongside the more powerful and general programming facility.

 ## Using Polyglot